eu-digital-identity-wallet/.github/profile/reference-implementation.md

 <Details>
  <summary>Other feedback</summary>
-A designated mailbox <a href="CNECT-EUDIW-SUPPORT@ec.europa.eu">CNECT-EUDIW-SUPPORT@ec.europa.eu</a> is available where any queries related to the Wallet Reference Implementation can be addressed.
+A designated mailbox <a href="mailto:CNECT-EUDIW-SUPPORT@ec.europa.eu">CNECT-EUDIW-SUPPORT@ec.europa.eu</a> is available where any queries related to the Wallet Reference Implementation can be addressed.
 </Details>

 # Disclaimer

-The released software is a initial development release version:
+The released software is an initial development release version:

 - The initial development release is an early endeavor reflecting the efforts of a short timeboxed period, and by no means can be considered as the final product.
 - The initial development release may be changed substantially over time, might introduce new features but also may change or remove existing ones, potentially breaking compatibility with your existing code.